Youth Development Leadership

 Courses in the Master of Science Youth Development Leadership program are offered in an accelerated format and are delivered through synchronous distance education technologies.

-Each cohort begins the first course, Foundations of Youth Development, during a three-day on-campus orientation.
+Each cohort begins the first course, Theories of Youth Development, during a three-day on-campus orientation.
 Students then take one course at a time for seven weeks, allowing working professionals to focus on one course at a time, but still finish within the standard master’s degree timeline, two years.

 36 semester hours of required coursework from the following: